This simple Steak Marinade is made with zesty Italian dressing, Worcestershire sauce, balsamic vinegar, honey, lemon juice, olive oil, and spices.

 I usually serve grilled steak with simple pan potatoes, green beans and Homemade Strawberry Lemonade.
 We picked green out of our garden to pair with this yummy steak!

-How do you make a steak tender?
+How to make a steak tender

 Many marinades are made with vinegar, lemon juice, and other combinations.
 The acid in the vinegar and lemon juice helps tenderize the meat.

 Marinades often contain salt, black pepper, and other incredible flavors that helps flavor the meat.

 Step 1: In a large glass measuring cup combine all of the ingredients together with a whisk.

 Step 2: Place your steaks into a large zip-style bag or a ceramic baking dish.